simply-alliv/allistair-vilakazi/README.md

 # allistair-vilakazi
-This repository serves as a portal to my life as a developer.
+This web application, built with React, serves as a portal to my life as a developer.
 Come and see.